 9) Better to Save than be Sorry.

 For complete and accurate documentation, anytime you send an Email or posting, send a copy to yourself.
 This provides proof that the Email is delivered through the school’s system and shows when the Email was sent.
 This is critical for assignments due by a certain time.
-Send a copy of important messages to yourself at an alternate Email address (such as a LEO, Hotmail, Gmail, or Yahoo account) to ensure that you have a complete set of records in case something happens to the program server or network.
+Send a copy of important messages to yourself at an alternate Email address (such as a Moodle, Hotmail, Gmail, or Yahoo account) to ensure that you have a complete set of records in case something happens to the program server or network.

 If you have all of your information stored in a separate account, you can continue working without interruption.
 In the event that an instructor or classmate fails to do their part, or worse, claims that you did not do yours, sending a copy to someone at a higher level may help resolve any problems or disputes.
 Use Email options such as ‘delivery’ and ‘read’ receipts to help in the documentation process.

 10) Be Your Own Guide, But Ask For Help